 PHOENIX — As many as 20 ballots were damaged or destroyed in a mailbox fire at a United States Postal Service location in Phoenix.
-Fire investigators said the blaze was started intentionally.
+Police say the suspect, who has been arrested, lit a piece of paper and threw it in the mailbox, but did not know ballots were inside the box.

-The Phoenix Fire Department was called to the location near 7th Avenue and Indian School Road around 1:20 a.m. for reports that an unknown person set fire to the drive-up collection mailbox.
+The Phoenix Fire Department was called to the location near 7th Avenue and Indian School Road around 1:20 a.m. for reports that a person set fire to the drive-up collection mailbox.

 Once the fire was extinguished, the department's Arson Investigation Taskforce responded to open a criminal investigation.
 The Postal Inspector took possession of the damaged ballots and mail.